What Most Law Firm Websites Miss About Conversion Optimization

 8:48

-• Build trust naturally throughout the site using simple language, clear guidance, and strategically placed client reviews.
+• Build trust throughout the entire user journey with simple language, strategically placed client testimonials, and clear, easy-to-find contact information.

 Many law firms believe that having a professional website is enough to attract clients.
 They invest time and money into search engine rankings, content writing, and online promotion.
 Visitors come to the website every day, but very few become real clients.
 Phone calls are rare.
 Contact forms remain empty.
 Emails do not arrive as expected.